Overview

 Quick Start

 • Choose the type of experiment you performed.
 Currently, DDA-based LFQ (MS1-based or spectral count), TMT, and DIA are supported.
+Users could also choose to perform analysis at the protein or peptide levels.

 • For DDA LFQ: